-What Happens After Molecules have Absorbed Light?
-Fluorescence, Non-Radiative Transitions and the Triplet State

-Let us now turn to the question of what happens to the excitation energy after a molecule has absorbed a photon.
-The energy absorbed by a molecule can be released via several pathways.
-For biomolecules or optical markers, which are usually in an aqueous or liquid environment, in most cases first vibrational relaxation is dominant.
-This process is the quick release of the entire vibrational excess energy in the S1 state, often vibrational quantum by vibrational quantum, to the surrounding solvent molecules.
-The process is very fast, occurring on the femto- to picosecond $(10^{-15}-10^{-12} \text{ s})$ time-scale.
-In Figure 1.10 this rapid vibrational relaxation is indicated by wavy arrows.
-It is a general convention that such non-radiative processes are indicated by wavy arrows whereas radiative processes, which consist of the absorption or emission of a photon, are indicated by straight arrows.
-The final result of fast vibrational relaxation is that the molecule is now in the lowest vibrational state of the electronic excited state (S_1 , $\nu' = 0$).
+1.5 What Happens After Molecules have Absorbed Light?
+Fluorescence, Nonradiative Transitions and the Triplet State excess energy in the $S_1$ state, often vibrational quantum by vibrational quantum, to the surrounding solvent molecules.
+The process is very fast, occurring on the femto- to picosecond $(10^{-15}-10^{-12}\,\mathrm{s})$ timescale.
+In Figure 1.11 this rapid vibrational relaxation is indicated by green wavy arrows.
+It is a general convention that such nonradiative processes are indicated by wavy arrows, whereas radiative processes, which consist of the absorption or emission of a photon, are indicated by straight arrows.
+The final result of fast vibrational relaxation is that the molecule is now in the lowest vibrational state of the electronic excited state $(S_1, \nu' = 0)$ .